Nero0113/CoSec/README.md

 ![framework of our method](figure/frame7.png)

-Code for our paper "On-the-Fly Security Hardening of Code LLMs via Supervised Co-Decoding"
+Code for our paper "CoSec: On-the-Fly Security Hardening of Code LLMs via Supervised Co-Decoding"

 ## Directory Structure